 Astronomers nationwide are tuned into already visible ISON's trajectory.
 Rebecca Johnson, editor of StarDate magazine and spokesperson for the McDonald Observatory, University of Texas at Austin, said ISON is racing toward a close encounter with the sun, and will reach its closest point to the sun, also known as its perihelion, on Thanksgiving Day.

 "Comet ISON will pass about 700,000 miles above the Sun before whipping around and heading back toward deep space, if it survives," Johnson said from her Austin office.
-"If it does, the comet could easily be visible to the unaided eye for a few weeks after the encounter."

 Some comet-watchers, Johnson said, suggested ISON could become as bright as a full moon late this year.
 Continued observations, however, show it's not brightening as much as those optimistic projections indicated.